CogniVirtus/website/README.md

         <img src="./Products/Architecture%20Copilot%20-%20MVP%20-%20header.png" alt="Architecture Copilot">
       </td>
       <td>
-        Our first product, the <a href="./Products/architectureCopilot.html">Architecture Copilot</a> GPT is currently in early release / soft preview as we're still tuning it.<br>
+        Our first product, the <a href="./Products/architectureCopilot.html">Architecture Copilot</a> GPT is currently in early preview as we're still tuning it.<br>
-        If you'd like to take part, just [Fill out this Preview Application form](./Products/architectureCopilotPreview.md) and we'll get back to you.
+        If you'd like to take part, just <a href=./Products/architectureCopilotPreview.md>Fill out this Preview Application form</a> and we'll get back to you.
-        <h2>Vision</h2>
+        <h3>Vision</h3>
-        This is only the beginning though - the Vision for Architecture Copilot is a to be like <a href="https://www.cognition-labs.com/blog">Devin</a> from Cognition Labs, except that the accent will be on co-creation rather than replacement of people as it will be a while before Architects can be replaced by pure AI.
+        This is only the beginning - the Vision for Architecture Copilot is a to be like <a href="https://www.cognition-labs.com/blog">Devin</a> from Cognition Labs, except that the accent will be on co-creation with rather than being a replacement of people.
       </td>
     </tr>
   </tbody>